What Is Lupus?

 What is lupus?

-Lupus is a widespread and chronic (lifelong) autoimmune disease that, for unknown reasons, causes the immune system to attack the body’s own tissue and organs, including the joints, kidneys, heart, lungs, brain, blood, or skin.
+Lupus is a widespread and chronic (meaning long-term or lifelong) autoimmune disease that, for unknown reasons, causes the immune system to attack the body’s own tissue and organs, including the joints, kidneys, heart, lungs, brain, blood, or skin.
 Lupus is one of America’s least recognized major diseases, despite the fact that upwards of 1.5 million Americans and over five million worldwide suffer with this debilitating disease.
 Ninety percent of those affected with lupus are women between the ages of 15 and 45, and of those, two-thirds are people of color.
 It is far more common than well-known diseases such as leukemia, multiple sclerosis, muscular dystrophy and cystic fibrosis combined.

 Lupus causes a wide variety of devastating symptoms.
 It can affect nearly every organ in the body with no predictability, causing widespread infections and inflammation.
 As of yet, lupus has no cure but advances in the medical and research community are continually being made, which will lead to earlier diagnosis, better treatments and eventually a cure.